MichalisTatas/Multithreaded-Client-Server/README.txt

+****FIUND BETTER WAY TO LOCK ALL THE THREADS THAN SLEEPING 5 TO MAKE SURE EVERYTHING IS LOCKED

+for some reason it doesnt read all the messages or what it prints just the first one investigate that after client

 probably change statistics so far to do the circular buffer of the gods yeah the workers send one byte to say w to know they are workers the client sends a c to know its a client